Differences Between Linux vs Solaris

 Despite having many similarities, both Linux vs Solaris have many differences as well; we will look into these Difference between Linux and Solaris in details:

 - Linux has less stability.
 Solaris has more firm stability as compared to Linux.

 - Linux has basic scheduling.
 Solaris has a wide range of scheduling and the ability to use and configure when required.

 - Linux has a standard Input-output ability.
 Solaris has wide multipathing COMSTAR support.

 - Linux has an old service mechanism as SVR4, which is text-based, does not allow any dependency and services configuration cannot be reverted.
-Solaris has a new service mechanism with great features as SMF, which is x ml configuration based, allow dependencies and configuration can be reverted whenever required.
+Solaris has a new service mechanism with great features as SMF, which is x ml configuration-based, allowing dependencies and configuration to be reverted whenever required.

 - Linux is platform-independent.
 Solaris is not available for some of the platforms though it is available for different architectures.

 - Linux provides good security and performance.
-Solaris has provided the strict security feature which gives the great edge to security to performance.
+Solaris has provided the strict security feature, which gives a great edge to security to performance.

 - Linux has good administrator ability.
 Solaris has an excellent administrator ability which has the ability to install and administer the system easily.

 - Linux support mainly provided by Red Hat.
 Solaris support provided by Oracle (after acquiring Sun Microsystem).

 Linux vs Solaris Comparison Table

 Following is the Comparison table between Linux and Solaris.